A shortcut for evaluating some log integrals from products and limits: Evaluation of definite integrals from products

 where $x_n={\,n/M}$ and $\Delta x = {\,1/M}$.
 The limit as $M \rightarrow \infty$ yields

 which means that

 The change of variable $\theta=\pi\,x$ yields

-To my surprise, this method also works in evaluating the ``impossible'' integral $\int_0^1{\ln{\Gamma(x)} \, d x}$, where $\Gamma(x)$ is the Euler gamma function.\footnote{The adjective \emph{impossible} certainly reflects the opinion of most undergraduate students.} For this, let us add $(N-1) \, \ln{\pi}$ on both sides of Eq.~\eqref{eq:lnseno}, which yields
+Surprisingly, this method also works in evaluating the `impossible' integral $\int_0^1{\ln{\Gamma(x)} \, d x}$, where $\Gamma(x)$ is the Euler gamma function.\footnote{Here, the word \emph{impossible} certainly reflects the opinion of most students.} For this, let us add $(N-1) \, \ln{\pi}$ on both sides of Eq.~\eqref{eq:lnseno}, which yields

 This promptly simplifies to

 Now, let us make use of the reflection property $\Gamma{(x)} \cdot \Gamma{(1-x)} = {\, \pi / \sin{(\pi \, x)}}$, valid for all $x \not \in \mathbb{Z}$.
 By substituting this in Eq.~\eqref{eq:boa} and then dividing both sides by $N-1$, one finds that